compas-dev/compas/docs/devguide/code.rst

 ------------------------

 **To keep COMPAS usable in Rhino, we make sure to maintain Python 2.7 compatibility** in parts of the package which are used in Rhino.
-Packages that will for sure not be used in Rhino can utilies Python 3 features.
+Packages that are not intended to be used in Rhino can utilise Python 3 features.